ModelEarth/data-commons-DELETE/docs/air/index.md

 ## More

-[Paul's How To](https://docs.google.com/document/d/1Xn5LCwlf8hEGsfJ_mAZEfLtNLopSGIeTJkMn90_RzQ8/edit?usp=sharing) - under development, needs javascript version
+[Paul's How To](https://docs.google.com/document/d/1Xn5LCwlf8hEGsfJ_mAZEfLtNLopSGIeTJkMn90_RzQ8/edit?usp=sharing) - under development.
+We also need a javascript version.